Christina Reiss: Career

-Judicial career

-State judicial career
+State judicial service

 In August 2004, Reiss was appointed to the state bench as a district judge.

 Federal judicial service

 In July 2009, United States Senator Patrick Leahy announced that he had recommended that Reiss be nominated by President Barack Obama to the United States District Court for the District of Vermont, to fill the seat vacated by Judge John Garvan Murtha, who assumed senior status.
 On October 9, 2009, Obama announced his intent to nominate Reiss to the district court seat.
 Her nomination was formally submitted to the United States Senate on October 13, 2009.
 The United States Senate confirmed Reiss by unanimous consent on November 21, 2009.
 She received her judicial commission on December 21, 2009.
-She served as Chief Judge from 2010–2017.
+She served an initial term as chief judge from 2010 to 2017 and began a second on July 21, 2024.